Criss Cross King Crunchers

 The Criss Cross King Crunchers is a men's volleyball team playing in the Spikers' Turf.
 The team is owned by Rebisco and named after its Criss Cross potato snack brand.

 History

 The Criss Cross King Crunchers were formed in 2024 as the third team and first men's team owned by Rebisco.
 The first two teams, namely Creamline Cool Smashers and Choco Mucho Flying Titans, are also owned by the company and both play in the Premier Volleyball League.

 During the sponsorship event by the Insurance company Allianz in February 2024, the Rebisco team managers already hinted the new team owned by the company.
-The team would be launched in March 1, 2024.
-Anusorn Bundit will be coaching their debut on the Spikers' Turf.
+The team was formally launched on March 1, 2024.
+Anusorn Bundit was the team's first coach in the Spikers' Turf.

+Criss Cross won their first ever Spikers' Turf title at the 2025 Invitational Conference.
+They won their second consecutive title at the 2026 Open Conference.